do-martin/Dogs-vs-Cats-Image-Classification/README.md

 The project is implemented in a Jupyter Notebook (.ipynb).
 Open the notebook in Jupyter Lab, Jupyter Notebook, or Visual Studio Code (VSCode) to explore and run the code.

-## Sample Images for Evaluation
+## Model Evaluation

-To facilitate the evaluation of the model's performance, please create a folder named `Bilder_dogs_cats_test`.
-In this folder, you should include various images of dogs and cats.
-These images are intended solely for evaluating the model's accuracy and should not be used during the training phase.
+To facilitate an accurate assessment of the model's performance, please ensure that the folder named `Bilder_dogs_cats_test` is present.
+This folder should contain a diverse set of images featuring both dogs and cats.
+These images are exclusively intended for evaluating the model's accuracy and must not be utilized during the training phase.

 ### Guidelines for Sample Images